linnnhhchi/linnnhhchi/README.md

 - 👋 Hi, I’m LinhChi
-- 👀 I’m interested in using machine learning to predict customer insights and behaviors which can be changed time by time.
+- 🎓 With a background in Marketing together with Data Science, I’m interested in using machine learning to predict customer insights and behaviors which can be changed time by time
 - 🌱 I’m currently learning about Python Programing to manipulate data and predictive models as Gradient Descent, Decision Trees, RandomForest, Regression
-- 😄 Tools: Python, R, SQL
+- 🛠️ Languge tools: Python, R, SQL

 <!---
 linnnhhchi/linnnhhchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.